aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/open-files/load-specific-worksheets-in-a-workbook/_index.md

             console.log("Aspose.Cells initialized");
         });

-        // Minimal CustomLoad implementation suitable for assigning as a loadFilter.
+        // Minimal CustomLoad implementation suitable for assigning as a load filter.
         // Adjust methods as needed for your filtering logic. class CustomLoad {
             constructor() {
                 // Initialize any needed state here
             }

-            // Example method name - actual Aspose.Cells LoadFilter interface methods
+            // Example method name – actual Aspose.Cells LoadFilter interface methods
-            // may differ; this placeholder can be extended to meet real interface. accept(entry) {
+            // may differ; this placeholder can be extended to meet the real interface. accept(entry) {
                 // Return true to load, false to skip (placeholder logic) return true;